mrsbirnbaum/mrsbirnbaum/README.md

 - 👋 Hi, I’m @mrsbirnbaum
 - 👀 I’m a high school computer science instructor.
-I've been teaching for 22 years, mainly focused on Java, Python, Web Design as well as video
+I've been teaching for 24 years, mainly focused on Java and Python
-- editing, image editing, Google apps and Microsoft apps.
 - 🌱 I’m currently learning Python.
 - 📫 How to reach me cbirnbaum@bluevalleyk12.org